BA(Hons), MA, BACP, HCPC, IAPT

 I have undergone extensive training and I am committed to providing psychotherapeutic therapy which is informed by the latest research.
 I am qualified to provide a therapeutic approach which is individualised for each client, taking into account your unique individual needs.
-I am registered with BACP, HCPC and BAAT and am currently working towards accreditation.
+I am registered with BACP, HCPC, IPT UK and BAAT.

 The problems I often work with include: